sunmingtao/poker-hand-analysis/Leaks.md

 32. **Some villains like to bluff raise over 60%-75% pot bet, repping backdoor flush etc**
 33. In 3bet pot, When villain gives up betting initiatives, hero should stab A/K/Q high board with at least half pot intending to fold out middle pair.
 Betting 1/4 -1/3 pot achieves nothing.
 34. **Deep stack, afraid of firing TPTK+ multiple streets for value**
+35. **Always asking what villain's range is, and betting is targeting which part of the range**

 ## Snowie profitable line